 I went to her office several times with the intent of having prolotherapy and then, backed down.
 It took a lot of courage and trust on my part to try a treatment about which I had limited familiarity and knew no one who had experience with it.
 Finally, my desire for good health became stronger than my willingness to live with pain and I went through the first of three treatments.
 There was great deal of discomfort during the process, but I kept focusing on my breathing and the outcome I desired.
 As recommended, I rested for a few days after each treatment.
 When I finally completed three treatments, I noticed my pain had lessened and eventually had disappeared!

 Since then, I have had my hip replacement.
 I am recovering well from surgery.
 I continue to use the other healing therapies I found so helpful.
 I look forward to more years of the active life I have always enjoyed.
 I am very grateful to Dr Stebbing for having the desire and sill to help me live a pain free life.
 My body became transformed into a stronger, healthier self without surgery.
 I feel like my younger self who always appreciated my good fortune.
 My appreciation for a well-functioning body is stronger now that I have left behind severe pain for comfort.

 I was originally diagnosed with a labrum tear in my right hip and told I need surgery.
 At 57, my primary doctor told me I was too young.
 After months of pain and not knowing where to turn, I scoured the internet for answers.
-I discovered that many had success with PRP treatments and found Dr. Stebbing.
+I discovered Dr. Stebbing.